 Rations: Describe the full list of rations that are fed to different groups of animals, with analysis of each ration and evaluate critically.
 Feeding: Give a brief description of mixing/feeding practices used on the farm.
 Give a critical evaluation by referring to the advantages, disadvantages and reliability of the methods.
 Your responsibility and involvement with these aspects must be described.
 Fodder flow: Give a full fodder flow program for the year of how much feed to preserve and conserve for drier months.
 Provide complete and accurate calculation of the quantity and quality of material required for the livestock production system.
-Carrying capacity assessment: Determine the potential of the pasture for stocking capacity to optimize the utilization of the natural veld and / or pasture are utilized explaining the grazing system used.
+Carrying capacity assessment: Determine the potential of the pasture for stocking capacity to optimize the utilization of the natural veld and / or cultivated pasture.
+Grazing system planning: Elaborate on how the natural veld and / or pasture are utilized explaining the grazing system used.
 The pasture type, animal breed, climatic properties etc. will be the determinant of the grazing system chosen and refined to meet the production system's needs.